2nd guilty plea expected in alleged plot to kidnap Whitmer

 The government said the group wanted to kidnap Whitmer because of disgust over her COVID-19 restrictions.

 Franks signed a document agreeing to plead guilty as charged, admitting he “was not entrapped or induced to commit any crimes” by undercover agents or informants.
-Garbin pleaded guilty in 2021 and was s entenced to slightly more than six years in prison.
+Garbin pleaded guilty in 2021 and was sentenced to slightly more than six years in prison.

 Franks acknowledged in court documents that he was deeply involved in the plot, which included outdoor training with firearms in Wisconsin and Michigan and scouting Whitmer’s second home in northern Michigan.